 St. Elmo, Colorado

 St. Elmo is one of Colorado’s best-preserved Gold Rush ghost towns.
-And like Bodie, California, St. Elmo is also designated as a National Historic Landmark.
+And like Bodie, California, St. Elmo also became a National Historic Landmark.

 Founded in 1880, nearly 2,000 people settled in St. Elmo when gold and silver mining started there.
 The boomtown was in its heyday in the 1890s, featuring five hotels, saloons, a newspaper office, and a school.